mmagalhaes2/covid-19-info/README.md

 # covid-19-info
-Web app to info about covid-19 in Brasil.
+Web app to info about covid-19 in Brazil.